dominusmi/bitcoingraph/README.md

 **RAM**: This is the most expensive part of this operation.
 For a full blockchain import (July 2023) into neo4j you will need at least 48 GB of RAM, most likely even more.
-The original bcgraph-compute-entities from [source](https://github.com/behas/bitcoingraph/tree/master/scripts) consumed 230 GB of RAM for an entities computation of blocks 0-675000.
+The original bcgraph-compute-entities from [source](https://github.com/behas/bitcoingraph/tree/master/scripts) consumed more than 230 GB of RAM for an entities computation of blocks 0-675000.
 The current version can do the same job with about 60 GB of RAM.
-You can try to tweak this back and fro for some marginal gains, but you will never achieve any acceptable speed on a low-memory system.
+You can try to tweak this back and for some marginal gains, but you will never achieve any acceptable speed on a low-memory system.
 Or any results at all, other than a crash, without altering the code.
 A wet-finger-in-the-air recommendation is 64 GB of RAM at the very least, preferably more.

-### Mac OSX specifics
+### Software

-Running bitcoingraph on a Mac requires coreutils to be installed
+You will need neo4j >= 5.0 , python >= 3.9 with additional modules, PyPy, rust, and of course bitcoingraph.
+If you do not have access to an RPC Bitcoin API, you will need to run your own Bitcoin node.
+Please refer to the section in the appendix for instructions.

+#### Bitcoingraph library setup

+Bitcoingraph is being developed in Python 3.9 Make sure it is running on your machine:

+    python --version

+Download and unpack or git clone, test and install the Bitcoingraph library:

+    cd bitcoingraph
+    pip install -r requirements.txt
+    py.test
-    homebrew install coreutils
+    python setup.py install

-## What it creates
+# What it creates

 ## Visualisation